Accelerated Second Degree (ASD) Nursing Program

 The majority of clinical placements are in Genesee county at three major hospitals - Hurley Medical Center, Genesys Regional Medical Center, and McLaren Regional Medical Center-Flint.
 However, there are certain semesters where students are placed outside of Genesee County in the Lansing, Detroit, or Saginaw areas.
-Each semester, students are given the opportunity to rank their clinical placement preferences, which are then assigned by the Department of Nursing.
+Each semester, students are given the opportunity to rank their clinical placement preferences, which are then assigned by the School of Nursing.

 WILL I BE A NURSE ONCE I COMPLETE THE PROGRAM?

 No. You will receive a Bachelor of Science in Nursing (BSN) degree, which qualifies you to take the national licensing exam (NCLEX).
 Once you pass NCLEX, you are a Registered Nurse (RN) with a Bachelor of Science in Nursing, RN, BSN.